google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

-Unlike `Map`, all KV Storage methods return either [promises](/web/fundamentals/primers/promises) or [async iterators](https://github.com/tc39/proposal-async-iteration) (since the main point of this module is it's not synchronous, in contrast to `localStorage`).
+Unlike `Map`, all KV Storage methods return either [promises](/web/fundamentals/primers/promises) or [async iterators](https://github.com/tc39/proposal-async-iteration) (since the main point of this module is that it's not synchronous, in contrast to `localStorage`).
 To see the full API in detail, you can refer to the [specification](https://wicg.github.io/kv-storage/#storagearea).